 Postpartum Skin and How to Treat It

-Pregnancy is a strange but wonderful time which brings about such huge changes in both your life and your body.
-From gaining weight to extra body hair and even your ever changing hormones.
-This doesnt even to begin cover the changes that happen to your skin.
+Pregnancy is a strange but wonderful time that brings about such huge changes in both your life and your body.
+From gaining weight to extra body hair and even your ever-changing hormones.
+This doesn’t even begin to cover the changes that happen to your skin.
 The problem is that even after pregnancy the skin problems don’t get better straight away.
 Hormones are a funny old thing and they go crazy for a little while after giving birth.
 So what can happen with postpartum skin and how should you treat it?
 Well, today I am sharing my recently altered post pregnancy skin care routine.
-In the hopes you can tackle any postpartum skin problems you may find yourself with.
+In the hopes, you can tackle any postpartum skin problems you may find yourself with.

-Yes that’s right ladies acne is not just reserved for our young selves any more.
+Yes, that’s right ladies acne is not just reserved for our young selves anymore.
 Thanks to higher levels of a hormone called progesterone acne is a very real problem for some women post pregnancy.
 I can agree with this thanks to the huge zits by my nose.
 The best way to help clear the acne is to focus on what ingredients are in your facial products.
-Using more natural or plant based products will help to not make the acne worse.
+Using more natural or plant-based products will help to not make the acne worse.
 Aloe is a great choice to look for in products as it cools and calms whilst being anti-inflammatory and also antibacterial.
 This will help cool the skin and clear spots while your hormones settle back down.
 Salicylic acid is also considered to be an effective way of helping skin shed amongst other properties.
-This can help to rid you if your acne quickly.
+This can help to rid you of your acne quickly.

 Here are four top products that would be great to aid any skin back to peak health after giving birth.

 Body Shop Aloe Calming Foaming Wash For Post Pregnancy Skin

 The aloe is going to cool and calm your skin with its amazing antibacterial properties.
 Providing daily cleansing for sensitive skin and the foam won’t be rough on the skin.